 - You can install DB2 Connect using either root or non-root authority.
-For more information on non-root installation, see "Non-root installation overview (Linux and UNIX)". - Ensure that your system meets: - Disk and memory requirements - "Installation requirements for DB2 Connect Personal Edition (Linux)" on page 16. - The DB2 database product DVD must be mounted on your system. - The DB2 Connect product image must be available.
-If you are installing a non-English version of a DB2 Connect product, you must also have the appropriate National Language Packages. - To locate DB2 database products already installed on your system, see the "Listing DB2 products installed on your system (Linux and UNIX)" topic in Installing DB2 Servers.
-The DB2 Setup wizard is a graphical installer.
+For more information on non-root installation, see the related links. - Ensure that your system meets: - Disk and memory requirements - Hardware, distribution and software requirements - The DB2 product DVD must be mounted on your system. - The DB2 Connect product image must be available.
+If you are installing a non-English version of a DB2 Connect product, you must also have the appropriate National Language Packages. - Ensure that asynchronous I/O has been enabled; it must be enabled before your DB2 Connect server product can be successfully installed. - To locate DB2 products already installed on your system, see the "Listing DB2 products installed on your system (Linux and UNIX)" topic in Installing DB2 Servers. - The DB2 Setup wizard is a graphical installer.
 You must have X windows software capable of rendering a graphical user interface for the DB2 Setup wizard to run on your machine.
 Ensure that the X windows server is running.
 Ensure that you have properly exported your display.
 For example, export DISPLAY=9.26.163.144:0. - If security software such as Lightweight Directory Access Protocol (LDAP) is used in your environment, you must manually create required DB2 users before you start the DB2 Setup wizard.
 Refer to the "Centralized user-management considerations" topic before you begin.